rzdebskiy/IntuneSDK_XamarinForms_Sample/Readme.md

 >* use *LoginAndEnrollAccount* as advised above.
 If  you are only using ADAL to authenticate users and your app doesn’t  need to access Azure Active Directory resources, this is the simplest solution
 >* [ create Xamarin bindings](https://github.com/Azure-Samples/active-directory-xamarin-ios/tree/archive) for version [2.5.4 of ADAL for Objective-C](https://github.com/AzureAD/azure-activedirectory-library-for-objc/releases/tag/2.5.4) and use them to acquire an access token and call IntuneMAMEnrollmentManager.Instance.RegisterAndEnrollAccount(string identity);

+> **Additional Note**: there is no remapper for iOS.
+Integrating into a Xamarin.Forms app should be the same as for a regular Xamarin.iOS project.

 10. To do this platform-specific call we use Dependency Service in Xamarin Forms.
 Define IEnroll interface in common project:
 ```csharp
 public interface IEnroll